scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 Forensic Biology Degree & Certificate Programs

 George Washington University in Washington DC offers a master of forensic sciences in forensic molecular biology (FMB).
 Graduates from this program are prepared to work in crime laboratories as DNA analysts and laboratory managers.
 In state-of-the-art laboratory facilities, students apply theoretical and practical knowledge of data analysis and DNA extraction.
-Students also practice identifying body fluids at mock crime scenes and partake in mock court cases to gain first-hand experience in collecting and preserving evidence and practice providing court testimonies.
+Students also practice identifying body fluids at mock crime scenes and partake in mock court cases to gain first-hand experience in the collection and preservation of evidence, as well as practice providing court testimonies.

-Oklahoma State University’s Center for Health Sciences in Oklahoma City, Oklahoma, offers a hybrid master of science (MS) in forensic sciences with a concentration in forensic biology/DNA.
+Oklahoma State University’s Center for Health Sciences in Oklahoma City, Oklahoma offers a hybrid master of science (MS) in forensic sciences with a concentration in forensic biology/DNA.
 Graduates from this 39-credit program pursue careers as forensic scientists, DNA analysts, research analysts, scientific laboratory technicians, and university instructors.
-Ninety percent of graduates find employment or begin doctoral degree studies upon completing the master’s program.
+Ninety percent of graduates find employment or begin doctoral degree studies upon completion of the master’s program.

 Required courses in this 24- to 26-credit-hour certificate program include forensic science analysis, biomedical criminalistics, principles of forensic chemistry, forensic microscopy, forensic molecular biology, instrumental analysis with laboratory, and forensic chemistry.